-- 1 a course such as this?
-2 A. Yes.
-The first thing I would want to say about that is that in the main that Project 2000 programme -- the 3 students who were undertaking that course of study had 4 5 to have their nursing care delivered by nurses who were already registered sick children's nurses and who then 6 went on and embarked on an teaching programme.
-And that 7 again had to be underpinned by them having a degree 8 9 because they were teaching students up to diploma level 10 at that stage.
-So the whole notion of the child as part 11 of a family coming into hospital to be cared for was the 12 setting in which the nurses would have been taught.
-So 13 they weren't looking at just the child, they'd have had to have looked at the child in the context of the 14 family, whatever that family looked like.
-It could have 15 16 been grandparents or it could have been, you know, 17 mother and father.
-So it had to be looked at -- and indeed the impact of the child's illness on siblings.
-18 19 Q. It goes on in this page under section 8 towards the 20 bottom: 21 "Nursing theory and practice.
-Fluid and electrolyte 22 imbalance." - 23 That's something that was taught? - 24 A. Absolutely.
+- a course such as this? - 2 A. Yes.
+The first thing I would want to say about that is - that in the main that Project 2000 programme -- the - students who were undertaking that course of study had - to have their nursing care delivered by nurses who were - already registered sick children's nurses and who then - went on and embarked on an teaching programme.
+And that - again had to be underpinned by them having a degree - because they were teaching students up to diploma level - 10 at that stage.
+So the whole notion of the child as part - 11 of a family coming into hospital to be cared for was the - 12 setting in which the nurses would have been taught.
+So - 13 they weren't looking at just the child, they'd have had - to have looked at the child in the context of the 14 - family, whatever that family looked like.
+It could have 15 - been grandparents or it could have been, you know, - 17 mother and father.
+So it had to be looked at -- and - indeed the impact of the child's illness on siblings.
+18 - Q. It goes on in this page under section 8 towards the 19 - 20 bottom:

+- 21 "Nursing theory and practice.
+Fluid and electrolyte - 22 - 23 That's something that was taught? - 24 A. Absolutely.
 Yes, that's a direct lift, sir, out of - 25 their programme in Altnagelvin, and therefore everything

-- 1 expectation that the nurses would have a deeper -- they were described as "the knowledgeable doer", so therefore 2 there was an expectation that they would have a greater 3 knowledge base.
-Now, that -- can I just say that while they were being taught that, that was not to undermine in any way the role the doctor had for making sure that the patient got the right fluids.
-But it gave the nurse 8 a knowledge base on which to make an accurate report to 9 the doctor.
-Is that fair?
-10 Q. Yes.
-11 THE CHAIRMAN: Is this part of what has been broadly 12 described to me as the developing importance of nurses 13 and them asserting more of their own professional 14 obligations and standards?
-15 A. Yes.
-And to be fair, sir, that only comes about when 16 vou're knowledgeable 17 THE CHAIRMAN: Yes.
-18 A. It can come about with experience also, but the whole - 19 purpose of having the Project 2000 programme and having 20 it at diploma level was to make sure that nurses were - 0 it at diploma level was to make sure that nurses were 1 more knowledgeable and therefore could make informed - 21 more knowledgeable and therefore could make informed 22 decisions on the basis of the care they were delivering - 23 and what the patient's response to that was so that they - 24 could -- I'm not saying that the pre-1990 nurses - 25 couldn't actually reflect what the patient's state was,
+- expectation that the nurses would have a deeper -- they - were described as "the knowledgeable doer", so therefore - there was an expectation that they would have a greater - knowledge base.
+Now, that -- can I just say that while - they were being taught that, that was not to undermine - in any way the role the doctor had for making sure that - the patient got the right fluids.
+But it gave the nurse - a knowledge base on which to make an accurate report to - the doctor.
+Is that fair? - 10 O. Yes. - 11 THE CHAIRMAN: Is this part of what has been broadly - 12 described to me as the developing importance of nurses - 13 and them asserting more of their own professional - 14 obligations and standards? - 15 A. Yes.
+And to be fair, sir, that only comes about when - 16 vou're knowledgeable - A. It can come about with experience also, but the whole - 19 purpose of having the Project 2000 programme and having - 20 it at diploma level was to make sure that nurses were - 21 more knowledgeable and therefore could make informed - 22 decisions on the basis of the care they were delivering 23 and what the patient's response to that was so that they - could -- I'm not saving that the pre-1990 nurses 24 - 25 couldn't actually reflect what the patient's state was.